open-mmlab/mmdetection/docs/compatibility.md

 ## pycocotools compatibility

+`mmpycocotools` is the OpenMMlab's folk of official `pycocotools`, which works for both MMDetection and Detectron2.
 Before [PR 4939](https://github.com/open-mmlab/mmdetection/pull/4939), since `pycocotools` and `mmpycocotool` have the same package name, if users already installed `pyccocotools` (installed Detectron2 first under the same environment), then the setup of MMDetection will skip installing `mmpycocotool`.
-Thux MMDetection fails due to the missing `mmpycocotools`.
+Thus MMDetection fails due to the missing `mmpycocotools`.
+If MMDetection is installed before Detectron2, they could work under the same environment.
-[PR 4939](https://github.com/open-mmlab/mmdetection/pull/4939) deprecates mmpycocotools in favor official pycocotools.
+[PR 4939](https://github.com/open-mmlab/mmdetection/pull/4939) deprecates mmpycocotools in favor of official pycocotools.
-Users may install MMDetection and Detectron2 under the same environment after [PR 4939](https://github.com/open-mmlab/mmdetection/pull/4939).
+Users may install MMDetection and Detectron2 under the same environment after [PR 4939](https://github.com/open-mmlab/mmdetection/pull/4939), no matter what the installation order is.